 Marc M. Tremblay

-Senior Vice President, Chief Legal Officer and Public Affairs, and Corporate Secretary Quebecor
+Senior Vice President, Chief Legal Officer and Public Affairs, and Secretary Quebecor

 Marc M. Tremblay has been Chief Operating Officer, Chief Legal Officer and Corporate Secretary of Quebecor since January 2019.
-He was previously Senior Vice President, Chief Legal Officer and Public Affairs, and Corporate Secretary, joined Quebecor in 2007 as Vice President, Legal Affairs.
+He was previously Senior Vice President, Chief Legal Officer and Public Affairs, and Secretary, joined Quebecor in 2007 as Vice President, Legal Affairs.

 Before joining Quebecor, he practised law with Ogilvy Renault (now Norton Rose Fulbright Canada), where he represented many major Québec firms from a wide range of industries, including media, pulp and paper, food, financial services, retail, metallurgy and manufacturing.
 He became a partner in 1990 and, in 2006, director of the employment and labour law group, which included some 30 lawyers at the time.

 Marc M. Tremblay is Chairman of the Board of the Fondation du CHUM, an Éducaloi ambassador, and a governor of the Fondation du Barreau du Québec.